Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#330](https://github.com/Icinga/icinga-powershell-framework/pull/330) Fixes `Remove-ItemSecure` which was not using all args and might fail on empty path entries
 * [#332](https://github.com/Icinga/icinga-powershell-framework/pull/332) Fixes Icinga Director Self-Service ticket handling, which was not working within the Icinga Management Console
 * [#335](https://github.com/Icinga/icinga-powershell-framework/pull/335) Fixes Icinga Director Self-Service Zones and CA config for legacy installation wizard
+* [#343](https://github.com/Icinga/icinga-powershell-framework/pull/343) Fixes freeze within Icinga Management Console, in case commands which previously existed were removed/renamed or the user applied an invalid configuration with unknown commands as install file or install command

 ### Enhancements